-ISSUE No. 23 Should the rules require that service on an individual in the jurisdiction be restricted to individuals ordinarily resident in the jurisdiction?
+Should the rules require that service on an individual in the jurisdiction be restricted to individuals ordinarily resident in the jurisdiction?

-[94] Personal service on an individual is effected by leaving a true copy of the document with the individual (Rule 15(1)).
+[97] Personal service on an individual is effected by leaving a true copy of the document with the individual (Rule 15(1)).
 The same description is found in other Canadian rules.
-This form of personal service is "best" as it ensures that notice of the proceeding has been provided.56
+This form of personal service is "best" as it ensures that notice of the proceeding has been provided.64

-[95] The rules do not stipulate that an individual must be resident (or domiciled) here.
+[98] The rules do not stipulate that an individual must be resident (or domiciled) here.
 Service on a person who is a mere visitor to Alberta would likely not constitute a real and substantial connection between this jurisdiction and the litigation, with the result that it would be defective as a means of asserting territorial jurisdiction.
-Nonetheless, no Canadian rules limit service within the jurisdiction to residents.
+Nonetheless, no Canadian rules limit service within the jurisdiction to residents, although this is the approach taken in the Uniform Act.
+65

-[96] The Committee discussed this issue at some length and reached a consensus.
-It was noted that, should the Uniform Act on Court Jurisdiction be adopted in Alberta, the service rules will need to be reviewed.
-In the meantime, concerns arising from private international law and constitutional law should be dealt with separately and not incorporated into the rules.
-Concepts such as ordinary residence would encourage more applications about service, and so should not be introduced into the rules.
+[99] The Committee discussed this issue at some length and reached a consensus.
+It was noted that, should the Uniform Act be adopted in Alberta, the service rules will need to be reviewed.
+In the meantime, concerns arising from private international law and constitutional law should continue to be dealt with by the courts as issues arise, rather than being dealt with in the rules.
+To attempt to codify this law within the rules would unduly expand the rules and this project.
+Further, the introduction of the concept of ordinary residence into the rules would encourage more applications about service, which could increase delay and expense.
+Therefore, the Committee does not propose that service on an individual in Alberta be restricted to persons resident here.